takjn/swallowtail/README.md

 ![PXL_20210722_113817315](https://user-images.githubusercontent.com/7824306/128621845-0ac307b4-8aca-4eb9-8e40-9a580c033fde.jpg)

 ## Firmware
-You can use a compiled firmware in the firmware directory.
+You can use a prebuilt firmware in the firmware directory.
 Go to [Pro Micro Web Updater](https://sekigon-gonnoc.github.io/promicro-web-updater/index.html) and flash the hex file in the firmware directory.

-The firmware supports VIA.
+The firmware supports [Remap](https://remap-keys.app/).
 You can customize key bindings easily without compile.
-Go to [Remap](https://remap-keys.app/) and use swallowtail.json in the firmware directory as a definition file.
+Go to [Remap](https://remap-keys.app/) and connect your keyboad.

 Swallowtail uses QMK firmware.
 If you want to customize the firmware, see [swallowtail branch in takjn/qmk_firmware](https://github.com/takjn/qmk_firmware/tree/swallowtail/keyboards/swallowtail).